-Communication Tool Share Session (10 points)
+Decision Aid Share Session (10 points)

-Prior to turning in your final intervention proposal, your group will share your draft communication tool with the class to get feedback form a room full of interpersonal health communication experts.
-You will share your background research, discuss how your project aligns with course theories/concepts, and show a draft of your communication tool.
+Prior to turning in your decision aid, your group will share a draft with the class to get feedback form a room full of interpersonal health communication experts.
+You will share your background research, discuss how your project aligns with course theories/concepts, and show a draft of your decision aid and discussion guide.
 You will be graded on the progress you have made in developing your project, the quality of the materials you share with class, and your ability to explain the communication tool and the course concepts that it draws upon (5 points).
 Your grade will also be based on your individual participation and the feedback (based on course concepts and theories) that you provide during the share session (5 points).